AlvinMask/BankUI/README.md

 # BankUI

-This plugin can make it easier for players to use the EconomyApi plugin because it is assisted by Form in its use. for PocketMine version 1.5.0 to 1.14.0 with api above 3.0.0.
+This plugin can make it easier for players to use the EconomyApi plugin because it is assisted by Form in it's use. for PocketMine version 1.5.0 to 1.14.0 with api above 3.0.0.

 Made by AlvinMask (me).